Kiyarakks/Cpu-Pets/README.md

 ## 📌 Notes
 - Works on **Windows only** (uses `winreg` for startup registry).
 - If `.ico` frames are missing, the app will raise an error.
+- Only `.ico` files are supported (due to Windows tray requirements).
+- Icon size is recommended to be **16/20/24/32 px** for best results if you want some changes.

+---